Beautiful Places to Visit Before You Dielatest issue of AWAYN magazine

 Tip: if you go early, you don’t have to pay the “entry fee.”

 The new Cliff walk follows a granite precipice on Capilano stream on a labyrinth-like series of narrow cantilevered bridges, stairs and platforms through timber vegetation.
-With sixteen anchor points within the cliff supporting the structure and 2 glass platforms, Cliff walk isn't for the faint of heart!
+With sixteen anchor points within the cliff supporting the structure and 2 glass platforms, Cliff's walk isn't for the faint of heart!
 Interactive exhibits demonstrate the necessity for water conservation.